The New Centurions: Plot

-Three rookie cops, Roy Fehler, Gus Plebesly, and Sergio Duran, report for duty with the Los Angeles Police Department.
+Three rookie police officers, Roy Fehler, Gus Plebesly, and Sergio Duran, report for duty with the Los Angeles Police Department.
 Roy is married with a daughter Rebecca and intends to eventually become a law student.
 Gus is a father of three.
 Sergio is a native of East L.A., who never expected to end up patrolling its streets.

-Each is assigned a veteran partner.
-Roy's is the greatly experienced Andy Kilvinski, who has been on the force for nearly a quarter-century and has his own unique style of law enforcement.
-For example, he drives hookers Alice, Gloria, Wilma and others – who he has supplied with liquor – around the city for hours in a paddy wagon, simply to keep them off the streets for the night.
+Each new officer is assigned a veteran partner.
+Roy's partner is the experienced Andy Kilvinski, who has been on the force for nearly a quarter-century and has his own style of law enforcement.
+For example, he drives prostitutes Alice, Gloria, Wilma and others – who he has supplied with liquor – around the city for hours in a paddy wagon to keep them off the streets for the night.

-Gus rides with Whitey Duncan.
-As they answer a burglary call at a market, Gus opens fire on an armed figure in a dark alley, only to discover, to his horror, that he has killed the owner of the store, who was pursuing the robber.
+Gus is paired with Whitey Duncan.
+As they answer a burglary call at a market, Gus opens fire on an armed figure in a dark alley only to discover that he has killed the owner of the store, who had been pursuing the robber.

 Roy begins to frustrate his wife, Dorothy, by becoming obsessed with police work, neglecting his family, and dropping out of law school.
-He likes the life on the street.
-But during a convenience store holdup, Roy tells a couple in a parked car to move.
-Because he was careless, he does not realize that they are the get-away crew for the robbers.
+He likes policing the streets.
+However, during a convenience store holdup, Roy tells a couple in a parked car to move but does not realize that they are the get-away crew for the robbers.
 Without warning, the man shoots Roy with a sawed-off shotgun before escaping, leaving him gravely wounded on the sidewalk.

 Gus and Sergio discuss their fear of being shot.
 Sergio temporarily partners with Andy, and together they handle a call involving a slumlord.
-During this encounter, Andy becomes enraged and threatens the landlord for exploiting the "wetbacks" living in the apartment, in deplorable conditions.
-Roy gradually recovers and later encounters a shootout, but doesn't flinch.
+During this encounter, Andy becomes enraged and threatens the landlord for exploiting the "wetbacks" living in the apartment.
+Roy gradually recovers from the earlier gunshot wound and later encounters a shootout, but doesn't flinch.

 As the rookies mark a year on the job, Andy reaches his 25th anniversary and mandatory retirement.
 He discusses the difficulties of police work with the younger men.